 Like it sounds, unlawful physical force is touching another person’s body in an aggressive or unwanted manner.
 Common examples include:

 - Any other uninvited touching, such as spilling a drink on a person

 - Indirect touching (such as hitting an occupied car with a bat)

-Note that physical force does not have to result in injury for it to qualify as the Nevada offense of battery (NRS 200.481).2 What makes physical force prosecutable as “battery” is when the suspect acts intentionally…
+Note that physical force does not have to result in injury for it to qualify as battery (NRS 200.481).2 What makes physical force prosecutable as “battery” is when the suspect acts intentionally…

 2) The Intent Requirement

 Nevada battery domestic violence law criminalizes only intentional acts of unlawful physical force.
 Honest accidents — such as a person swinging open a door and not realizing that his spouse was right on the other side of the door — does not qualify as BDV.

 But note that BDV’s intent requirement has nothing to with whether the defendant meant to hurt anybody — all that matters is whether he/she intended to commit the act that hurt the victim.
 North Las Vegas domestic violence attorney Michael Becker illustrates this distinction:

 Jackie in Las Vegas is angry at her boyfriend and throws a dish on the floor near his feet.
 The dish shatters, causing shards to lacerate his leg.
 If caught, Jackie could be booked at the Clark County Detention Center for BDV for intentionally throwing the dish at her boyfriend’s feet.